reybeld94/ellentradingbotv2/README.md

 # EllenTradingBot v2

-This repository contains a trading bot built with FastAPI and uses Kraken as its trading broker.
+This repository contains a trading bot built with FastAPI and uses Alpaca as its trading broker.

 ## Configuration